 Doctors don't know exactly what causes eczema, but it can be hereditary or caused by a combination of factors such as environment or allergic reactions.
 The bad news is: there’s no cure for eczema.
 The good news is: there are many treatments that can help manage symptoms.

 To treat and control eczema, a combination of medications is often needed.
 We offer a wide variety of both preventive and acute treatments specific to your eczema needs.
 All medications are FDA-approved and shipped to you for free.
 Insurance is accepted.

 Topical corticosteroids are medications that you apply directly on your skin to reduce redness, itchiness, and rash.
 While there are varying levels of topical corticosteroids, a low to medium potency corticosteroid can be used daily as a preventive treatment.

 In most cases, your eczema flares up and you need an acute treatment for immediate relief.
 It’s helpful to have these treatments on-hand.
 We offer several types of acute treatments for eczema - consult with your Alpha provider to determine the most effective treatment for you.

-Any prescriptions will be shipped for free or sent to your nearest pharmacy for pick up.
-You’ll be charged a $10 medical visit fee.
+Medications will be shipped to you for free (or sent to your pharmacy for pick up).